twasyl/jstackfx/README.md

 **New and noteworthy:**

 * Display the number of results in the search bar
-* Allow to display thread elements' source from the dump file
+* Allow to display thread elements' source from the dumpTimeline file
 * UX improvements

 ## Version 1.1